mir-aidj/djmix-analysis/index.md

   [DTW](https://www.audiolabs-erlangen.de/resources/MIR/FMP/C7/C7S2_SubsequenceDTW.html).
 * Then, using the alignment results, we also extract cue points, which indicate when tracks start/end in mixes.
-* Finally, we perform analyses with three hypotheses below and show that statistical evidence supports the hypotheses.
+* Finally, we perform analyses with three hypotheses below and show that statistical evidence supports the hypotheses:
     1. DJs tend not to change tempo and/or key of tracks much to avoid distorting the original essence of the tracks.
     2. DJs make seamless transitions from one track to another considering the musical structures of tracks.
     3. DJs tend to select cue points at similar positions in a single track.